 The SC4 standards could replace their internal identifiers with universal ones, but as yet, this is not practical, because the data would have to be understood within the standard, which implies all SC4 standards (and all other standards) would have to be harmonized.

 Therefore, AhG3 recommends UUID’s are used as an external reference between data defined by standards.
 For example, an external reference between a STEP data item and a QIF data item.
+There are currently implementations under test for commercial release targeted in 2025, as soon as AP 242 Ed4 is published.
 The

 difficulty with this scheme is finding a system that can interpret the data once located.
 Various schemes have been proposed, including at least two for ISO 10303.
 The conflict on which scheme is best has led to three years of discussion.